Honduras court approves extradition of former president Hernández to U.S. on drug, weapons charges

 Even after his arrest, many Hondurans believed Hernández would use his clout to keep Honduran courts from approving his extradition.
 That scenario apparently has not come to pass.
 The judge’s ruling, announced late Wednesday, allows Hernández three days to appeal, after which he could be sent to the United States immediately.
 He remains in a Honduran prison.

-The Honduran supreme court said it approved Hernández’s extradition on charges of manufacturing, trafficking and distributing illicit substance brought by prosecutors in the Southern District of New York.
-The charges also included the use of firearms linked to the trafficking of drugs, the supreme court said in a statement.
+The Honduran Supreme Court said it approved Hernández’s extradition on charges of manufacturing, trafficking and distributing illicit substance brought by prosecutors in the Southern District of New York.
+The charges also included the use of firearms linked to the trafficking of drugs, the Supreme Court said in a statement.

 Hernández’s brother, Juan Antonio “Tony” Hernández, was convicted by the U.S. court of drug trafficking and weapons charges and sentenced last year to life in prison.
 Prosecutors named Juan Orlando Hernández an unindicted co-conspirator in that case.